 Oliver Pauffley, RQT (Mathematics)

 As a Recently Qualified Teacher and a Maths teacher at Ringwood School I’ve benefited from a whole range of CPD opportunities which have supported me in the classroom.
 My professional mentor has been excellent and I’m delighted that this support has continued through my RQT years.
 Teaching really is an amazing job, the students continue to surprise me on a daily basis.
 Hampshire is a vibrant and fun place to live and work.
 I can’t recommend it highly enough as a County to come and teach in.

-John Cornish, Assistant Headteacher
+Michelle Barker-Garrod, Assistant Headteacher

 Sarah Cosgrove, Senior Teacher (Mathematics)